ierollins-rocket/Hello-world/README.md

 -[Investment Criteria](https://github.com/ierollins-rocket/Hello-world/blob/master/02-Investment%20Criteria) providing a description of what we look for in seed stage companies

--[Portfolio Companies] a listing of companies we invested in
+-[Portfolio Companies](https://github.com/ierollins-rocket/Hello-world/blob/master/03-Portfolio%20Companies) a listing of companies we invested in